GoldenJayz/GoldenJayz/README.md

 # Jaden D.

 <h2 align="center">About me</h2>
 <p align="center"> I am a 14 year old High School student.
 I mainly code bots and websites.
-I live in Massachusetts and I love Ramen Noodles
+I live in Massachusetts and I love Ramen Noodles.
+I do full-stack web development but I like the backend side of things more.
+My first language that I learned was Python back in 2018 and I have been using it ever since.
+I also use JavaScript for other things I would rather do in JS than Python.
+I also code Discord bots of any type. </p>

 <h2 align="center">You can reach me on Discord: Gold#1337</h2>